 1. A series of Partnership appointments with one of our NHS Children and Young People's Mental Health Services (CYPMHS) - this could be the 0-18 CYPMHS team, our eating disorder services, or our learning disability services.

 2. Signposting to another service that is better placed to help - sometimes CYPMHS isn't the best service to help.
 If we think another service can help better, we'll guide you there but you'll never be left without advice or a plan.
+You can find out more about all the services that are available to help here.

 3. Discharge from CYPMHS with advice and recommendations.